 The return-air duct must be connected to bottom, sides (left or right), or a combination of bottom and side(s) of main furnace casing.
-Bypass humidifier may be attached into unused return air side of the furnace casing (see Fig. 28 and Fig. 29).
+Refer to Table 11 footnotes for other return-air restrictions.
+Bypass humidifier may be attached into unused return air side of the furnace casing, see Fig. 28 and Fig. 29.